 If you’re thinking about renovating your home this year, you should first ask yourself why.
 If your answer is to increase the purchase price, then you should first understand that not every renovation will add value to your home.
 That’s why it is wise to talk to a professional first to make sure you’re making the right decision for your goals.
-But until then, here’s a little information to help you get a better idea of what renos you might want to avoid when focusing on increasing your home’s value.
+But until then, here’s a little information to help you get a better idea of the types of renos which don’t always increase your home’s value.

 Many potential buyers see a swimming pool as a danger to their children and also an expensive item to maintain.
 Inground swimming pools are also very expensive to put in and fill, which is a cost that you may never recoup when you go to sell your house.